leonardtia1/MIX-2/JENKINS/PIPELINE AS CODE/README.MD.md

 ### post action
 **Post:**
 - This helps execute some logic after all stages are executed.
-- It can be very helpful to notify the team about the status of the build such as sending out notification.
+- It can be very helpful to notify the team about the status of the build such as sending **out notification**.

 **We have 3 post build condition:**
 - **Always:** this will always execute no matter if the build failed or succeed.
 - **Success:** this will execute only if the build succeeded.
 - **Failure:** this will execute only if the build failed.

 ```s
 pipeline {